phazelift/strings.js/README.md

 this.string represents the actual state of the internal dynamic string.

-This API is still a work in progress.
+This API is in development..
 ____
 **Strings** constructor
 > `<this> Strings( <string>/<number> string,  [string1, ..., stringN] )`